Internet of Things and Blockchain: the engines behind Web3

 Most units in the IoT are already in a Public Key Infrastructure (PKI).
 However, if encrypted messages were recorded on a blockchain through cryptographic identity, they would give rise to a ‘reputation‘.
 In addition to knowing whether a device has a reliable ‘history’, the blocks would also store what it has transmitted and to whom, transparently and always accessible in an eternal timeline.
 Despite the traceability of communications, each entity retains its privacy, being represented by alphanumeric strings.
 The security of encryption, if extended to the entire network, could ward off the possibility of DDoS (Distributed Denial of Service) attacks: the dual-key architecture would thwart hacking attempts.

 This process needs close monitoring to meet safety, hygiene and sustainability standards, but also efficiency and profitability.
 Therefore, tracking goods at different levels is essential: IoT sensors can detect any kind of useful supply chain parameter, such as product location or storage conditions, send them to the cloud for processing and, after that, stimulate action.
-Whereas, blockchain can record all the data generated in this exchange in a distributed manner.
-This makes it possible to reconstruct material paths, from production to distribution to sales, and to formulate predictive and prescriptive analyses to optimise processes and coordinate units.

 There is already an implementation of IoT and blockchain in supply chains, it was presented at the Polkadot Decoded event at the end of June 2022.
 It is called Origin Trail, a multichain infrastructure (Ethereum, Polygon and Polkadot parachain, among others) that collects information and organises it in blockchain through knowledge graphs, making it reliable and searchable.

-The second intersection between IoT and blockchain occurs in the cloud component: the resources processed and contained here can also be administered by blockchain technology in a decentralised manner.
-In this regard, we have already discussed the cloud storage of IPFS, Storj, Filecoin and the data indexing of The Graph in this article, but let us briefly summarise.
 Data from IoT devices can be stored in IPFS‘s decentralised repository: users with unused hardware can contribute by lending their storage space, in exchange of tokens such as FIL or STORJ.
 Finally, decentralised repositories can host the information generated by the IoT, but how can we retrieve it?
 The Graph makes it easy to find any data recorded on the blockchain.

 The third example concerns the integration between the IoT and Distributed Ledger Technologies (DLT), the group to which blockchain also belongs.
 IOTA‘s distributed ledger and its cryptocurrency MIOTA are designed to store and process transactions generated by IoT devices.
 The structure used to verify the information exchanged is called the Tangle: based on directed acyclic graph (DAG), a protocol that processes multiple messages in parallel.
 The Tangle differs from the blockchain because, in the latter, transactions have a single ‘hook’ point, i.e. the next block, produced individually by a single node.
 Whereas, in IOTA’s network, each new message can be attached to up to eight others that preceded it, without creating blocks or choosing a leader for validation.
 In IOTA, several nodes attach multiple transactions to multiple points in the Tangle at the same time: a guarantee of speed for communications in the IoT.